-Raha International is set to have a second campus from September 2020, but with a difference.
+Raha International opened its second campus from September 2020, but with a difference.
 The branch school, to be known as Raha International Khalifa City, will focus on sports, with its 'state of the art' facilities available for use for both schools.

 The story so far...

-Al Raha International Khalifa City will open in September 2020 to cater for up to 3,000 new students from KG to Grade 12, one and a half times the 2,000 students at the existing Raha International located in the Gardens area of Khalifa City.
-The new school will have a sports focus to complement the arts focus of the existing Raha International.
+Al Raha International Khalifa City opened in September 2020 to cater eventually for up to 3,000 new students from KG to Grade 12, one and a half times the 2,000 students at the existing Raha International Gardens located in the Gardens area.
+The new school has a sports focus to complement the arts focus of the existing Raha International Gardens.

-Raha International Khalifa City will also offer a separate Early Years Centre with an "emphasis on safe, innovative and integrated outdoor learning spaces".
+Raha International Khalifa City offers a separate Early Years Centre with an "emphasis on safe, innovative and integrated outdoor learning spaces".

-The original school will continue to focus on the ‘Arts’, whilst the new campus will offer a centre of ‘Sporting Excellence’ to complement the sports activities in both school campuses.
+The new campus will offer a centre of ‘Sporting Excellence’ to complement the sports activities in both school campuses.
 The state of the art campus will include outstanding sporting facilities that will be used by all Raha students, including an 8 lane 25-metre training pool, a double size gym with indoor running track and three football pitches.
 The two schools will share facilities so that students from both campuses will benefit from these new, world-class facilities.

-The school is being designed by CPG Consultants from Singapore, architects responsible for award-winning educational facilities globally, with sustainability as a key driver in the design.
-It will be constructed by Al Hikma Building Contracting (HBC) which previously built a number of other Taaleem facilities including the Raha Arts Centre, Dubai British School Jumeirah Park, Uptown School and Dubai British Foundation.
+The school has been designed by CPG Consultants from Singapore, architects responsible for award-winning educational facilities globally, with sustainability as a key driver in the design.
+It will be constructed by Al Hikma Building Contracting (HBC) which previously built a number of other Taaleem facilities including the Raha Arts Centre, Dubai British School Jumeirah Park, Uptown International School and Dubai British Foundation.